How Long do Bees Live?

 May contain affiliate links.
 Read my privacy and affiliate disclosure policy for more info.

 Our world contains wasps, hornets and many others that are closely related but different.
 Though they are not member of the bee family – they are often confused as such.

 Some are social insects that live together in families.
 But, the majority of them are solitary individuals that raise a family alone.
 Each type has a different lifestyle and lifespan.

-Of course, I must start with the Honey Bee.
-One of the most well-known bees on the planet!
-Honey Bees are social insects that live in large colonies.
+Of course, I must start with one of the most well-known insects on the planet!
+Honey bees are social insects that live in large colonies.

-With good health and a bit of luck, a honey bee colony can continue for years.
-However, the individual honey bees inside will not last that long.
+With good health and a bit of luck, a colony can continue for years.
+However, the individual bees inside the hive will not live that long.

 How Long Do Queen Bees Live?